kubermatic/docs/content/kubermatic/v2.21/references/crds/_index.en.md

 Seed is the type representing a Seed cluster.
+Seed clusters host the the control planes for KKP user clusters.

 _Appears in:_
 - [SeedList](#seedlist)